This site was listed as one of Preservation Long Island’s Endangered Historic Places in 2010.

-Today, Bogheid sits on a private six-acre parcel owned by the family of Martin Carey, situated within the Glen Cove Municipal Golf Course, an area where other estate houses have been reused for institutional purposes.
-Currently vacant, the property is threatened by advanced neglect and no known plans for rehabilitation.
-There appears to be little local interest in preserving this building and it is not protected by landmark designation.
+Today, Bogheid sits on a private six-acre parcel situated within the Glen Cove Municipal Golf Course, an area where other estate houses have been reused for institutional purposes.
+Currently vacant, the property is threatened by recurring cycles of vacancy and neglect, as well as a lack of viable community-driven preservation planning and long-term stewardship.

 • Sold to new owner in July 2021 with potential plans for rehabilitation.

 • At risk of demolition due to lack of local landmark designation by the City of Glen Cove, which is a Certified Local Government recognized by the New York State Historic Preservation Office and the National Park Service.